timofeysie/satisfactory/docs/33 - call Python from Node.md

 4. child_process module
 5. zerorpc
 6. transpile Python to JS
+7. DB triggers

+Note: Number 7 was suggested later by Elyorjin.
+For ex: You can make use of something var schedule = require('node-schedule');

 The answer by bormat has a decent example of using spawn fro child_process.
 Also, child_process is mentioned at least five times in the answers, so that wins the popularity contest.